citp/privacy-policy-historical/g/gr/gra/graphicsfactory.com.md

 Your browser and GraphicsFactory.com's secure server encrypts confidential information during transmission, ensuring that transactions stay private and protected.
 GraphicsFactory.com guarantees the safety of your credit card information in the following manner: if any unauthorized use of your credit card occurs as a result of your credit card purchase at GraphicsFactory.com, simply contact us and we will credit your card, no questions asked.

 **We Protect Your Right to Privacy**
 GraphicsFactory.com respects your privacy.
-We support the [TRUSTe](http://www.truste.org/) orginization and comply with their privacy standards.
-We also support [eTrust Pro's](http://www.etrust.pro/) Best Practices in protecting your privacy.
+We support [eTrust Pro's](http://www.etrust.pro/) Best Practices in protecting your privacy.

-TRUSTe is an independent, non-profit organization whose mission is to build users' trust and confidence in the Internet by promoting the principles of disclosure and informed consent.
-To demonstrate our commitment to your privacy, we have asked TRUSTe to review and audit our privacy practices.
+eTrust Pro is an independent, organization whose mission is to build users' trust and confidence in the Internet by promoting the principles of providing secure content.
+To demonstrate our commitment to your privacy and security, we have asked eTrust Pro to review and audit our privacy practices.

-When you visit a Web site displaying the TRUSTe mark, you can expect to be notified of:
+When you visit a Web site displaying the eTrust Pro logo, you can expect the following:
-• What information is gathered/tracked
+• A secure service protected by the latest encryptions
-• How the information is used
+• Your personal information is protected
-• With whom information is shared
+• Your payment information is protected
-• This site's opt-out policy
-• This site's policy on correcting and updating personally identifiable information
-• This site's policy on deleting or deactivating your name from our database

 ####  Information Automatically Logged